 Telemedicine is a way of receiving medical care or counseling from a physician virtually through telecommunications instead of through an in-person office visit.

-While telemedicine and telehealth are often used interchangeably, they are somewhat different.
-Telehealth goes beyond telemedicine because they cover non-clinical practices, like appointment scheduling, continuing medical education, and physician training.
+While most people use the terms telemedicine and telehealth interchangeably, they’re somewhat different.
+Telehealth goes beyond telemedicine because it covers non-clinical practices, like appointment scheduling, continuing medical education, and physician training3.

-Using telemedicine, you can discuss symptoms or health concerns with your physician or a nurse practitioner on your computer, tablet, or phone.
-You can often receive a diagnosis, review treatment options, and get any necessary prescriptions during your appointment.
+Using telemedicine, you can discuss symptoms or health concerns with your physician or another health professional on your computer, tablet, or phone.
+You can often receive a diagnosis, review treatment options, and get prescriptions during your appointment.

 The four common types of telemedicine are: